 A Pest Control company might develop an affiliate relationship with a local Home Hardware store that sells mouse traps and other pest control products.
 When someone buys that product, they could include a brochure of the local Pest Control company – and perhaps get 5% of sales.
-A Physiotherapist might create a relationship with a sporting good store or pharmacy who sells braces and exercise equipment and partner with them to offer free in-store clinics which will bring more customers to both the sporting goods store and result in new long-term clients for the Physiotherapist A Driving School may establish a relationship with a video game store and offer a 5% discount to anyone who buys a car racing game.
+A Physiotherapist might create a relationship with a sporting goods store or pharmacy that sells braces and exercise equipment and partner with them to offer free in-store clinics, which will bring more customers to both the sporting goods store and result in new long-term clients for the Physiotherapist A Driving School may establish a relationship with a video game store and offer a 5% discount to anyone who buys a car racing game.

 Once You Get The Dream 10 Contact On The Phone: